 Reputable pharmacies will never offer to supply a free trial of any drug, not only for financial reasons, but for legal reasons too.

-3. Remember That ED Pills Are Not Available Without a Prescription
+3. Remember That ED Pills Are Not Available Without Consultation with a Doctor or Pharmacist

-For the sale of the drug to be made legally, prior consultation with a doctor must take place.
+For the sale of all other ED drugs to be made legally, prior consultation with a doctor must take place.

-Those websites offering to sell treatments without a prescription are therefore operating outside the law.
+Websites offering to sell prescription treatments (such as Cialis or Levitra) without a prescription are therefore operating outside the law.

-To provide the drug to those patients who do not have a prescription, a pharmacy must offer a means of obtaining a prescription through registered doctor assessment, as outlined above.
+To provide these drugs to those patients who do not have a prescription, a pharmacy must offer a means of obtaining a prescription through registered doctor assessment, as outlined above.
 So if a website offers to sell you medication without requiring you to answer medical questions first, do not trust it.

 4. Keep in Mind that Pharmacists Need to Present Themselves Professionally